Numpy-Panda/snake-ai-pytorch/README.md

 This is a repository based on PyTorch that utilizes reinforcement learning to train an AI to play the snake game.
-The purpose of this repository is to.
+The purpose of this repository is to record my journal to Reinforcement learning.

 # Introduction